 Why did you select this song as your current single?

-How does this single relate to the rest of the Album, EP or Mix-tape?
+How does this single relate to the rest of the album?

-What was the writing process for the song?
+What was the writing process for this song?

 What would it be like to see you in person performing this song?